hotosm/fmtm/docs/manuals/mapping.md

 # Mapper Frontend Documentation

-The **Mapper Frontend** was developed to provide a simpler, more intuitive mapping experience.
+The **Mapper's page** was developed to provide a simpler, more intuitive mapping experience.

 ## Part (A): Setup For Mapping

 ### Step 1: Install The Custom ODK Collect Mobile App

-- The first time you load the project, you should be prompted to download the custom `.apk` from the sidebar.
+- The first time you load the project, you should be prompted to download the custom `.apk` from the upper right corner of your browser window usually represented by three vertical dots.

 - Once downloaded, you should install the custom ODK Collect application.
+  For installation, locate the downloaded ODK APK file usually found on downloads section of your file manager and tap install.

 !!! tip